Adaptive Multi-view and Temporal Fusing Transformer for 3D Human Pose Estimation: Method

 \subsection{Implementation Details}

-MTF-Transformer is an end-to-end method.
-We employ pretrained CPN\cite{0Cascaded} as the 2D detector, and its weights are frozen in the training stage.
-We use mean per joint position error (MPJPE) as the loss function and test metric.
-MPJPE first aligns the root joint(central hip) and then calculates the average Euclidean distance of the estimated joints between the predicted 3D pose and the ground truth.
-MTF-Transformer is implemented with Pytorch \cite{2017Automatic}.
-During the training phase, batch size, learning rate, learning decay, and dropout rate are set to $720$, $1e^{-3}$, 0.95, 0.1 respectively.
+MTF-Transformer is an end-to-end method implemented with Pytorch.
+We employ a pretrained 2D detector with frozen weights in the training stage.
+During the training phase, batch size, learning rate, learning decay, and dropout rate are set to $720$, $1e^{-3}$, 0.95, 0.1, respectively.
 Note that learning decay is executed after the end of every epoch.
-We adopt the same strategy for BN momentum decay as in \cite{VideoPose3D}.
-Adam Optimizer \cite{2014Adam} is used for all modules.
-The channel $C$ is 600.
-The model is trained with 60 epochs on three Pascal TITAN X GPUs.
+We adopt the same strategy for BN momentum decay as in \cite{pavllo20193d} and use Adam Optimizer for all modules.
+Besides, we set the channel $C$ to 600 and the $\lambda$ in the loss function to 0.5 and train the model with 60 epochs.